harryfyjiswalker/arc-vae/README.md

 ##### 4.1.3 Performance as a function of number of observations

 The poor performance of ARC-VAE on $h_{\text{growth}}$ and $h_{\text{senes}}$ suggests that the model may struggle when the full set of seasonal observations are not available to constrain start and end dates, potentially severely limiting its utility where cloud cover is high.
-We therefore compare the LAI reconstruction $R^2$ and RMSE of ARC-VAE compared to ARC as a function of the number of observations.
+We therefore compare the LAI reconstruction $R^2$ and RMSE of ARC-VAE compared to ARC as a function of the number of observations (Figure 5).

 #### 4.2 Performance on MNI Field Data

-We report performance on both synthetic and real data

-#### 3.2.1 Performance on Simulated S2 Reflectance

 ## 5. Video Summary